Nourish Knoxville’s COVID-19 Response & Resources

 - This requirement does not apply to children under the age of 12.

 - Guests unable to wear a mask due to a medical exemption should reach out to market staff by email ([email protected]) or at the info booth to discuss alternative options for purchasing products from the market.

 - Guests unable to wear a mask due to a disability should reach out to market staff by email ([email protected]) or at the info booth for more information about reasonable accommodations.

 - Keep your market visit simple and short; buy what you need and do not linger, socialize, or congregate in the market footprint.

 - If possible, send only one shopper per household in order to more effectively maintain distance.
 Market staff will be monitoring the number of people within the market footprint and will move to one-in-one-out entry when capacity is reached.

 - Guests are not permitted within the vendor’s booth.
 A vendor’s booth is the 10′ x 10′ space (often covered with a canopy) in which their purchasable product is stored and displayed.

-- Customers are encouraged to use contactless payment options at the market such as PayPal and to place pre-orders with individual vendors.
-If preorders cannot be placed, we encourage guests to shop using minimal-touch systems such as Square, Apple Pay, etc. Cash can be accepted by vendors who have an approved non-recirculating system on file with Nourish Knoxville but is STRONGLY discouraged.
+- Guests are encouraged to use contactless payment options at the market such as PayPal or to order via our online marketplace.
+If preorders/online orders cannot be placed, we encourage guests to shop using minimal-touch systems such as Square, Apple Pay, etc. Cash can be only be accepted by vendors who have an approved non-recirculating system on file with Nourish Knoxville but is STRONGLY discouraged.